 Thanart Rasanon, aka Pete TR is a Bangkok born and based music producer and DJ.
 He has deep interests in art, culture, nature, psyche, social interaction, politics, new technology, and history.
 Additionally, he is always excited to collaborate with others and work in multi-disciplinary mediums.
 Currently, he runs “blozxom“, a project that exchanges and introduces friends from different towns in the world who create fascinating, charming or innovative things in music, art and culture.
 His latest work, ‘Memory Journey’ (2019), is a mini album with each track accompanied by a memoir relating to multiple personal experiences.

-His productions are well received upon film directors crossing the national borders, being quoted on various film festivals.
 As a DJ he volunteers for Dublab, a non-profit radio station based in Los Angeles with a monthly show called “M.SEA Vibe” which explores, exchanges and connects the vibe of Southeast Asias mainland with innovative music from the rest of the planet.
-This also allowed him to show his sound to audiences in the US and Japan.
+He performed DJ sets in the US and Japan as well.

 Wooly and the Uke